 About the Pituitary Gland

-The pituitary gland is often referred to as the control center of the endocrine system.
-This is because it controls and regulates the functions of the other endocrine glands within the body.
+The pituitary gland is often referred to as the control center of the endocrine system (“master gland”).
+This is because it controls and regulates the functions of several other endocrine glands within the body.
 Remarkably, this regulating gland located at the base of the brain is no larger than the size of an average pencil eraser.
 The pituitary gland is connected to the brain via the hypothalamus.
 Ensuring that the pituitary gland is healthy and functioning properly is important to the body's overall well-being.

 How do you know if you have a pituitary problem?
 Ask yourself the following questions to see if you have pituitary disorder.
 If you can answer yes to two or more of these questions, you may need to check with an endocrinologist on an appropriate course of action.

 Have you experienced change in vision, either loss of side (peripheral) vision or blurred vision?
 Are you experiencing menstrual irregularities?
 Are you experiencing sexual dysfunction?
 Are you experiencing an enlargement of the fingers, face or forehead?
 Do you bruise easily (without injury)?
 Do your muscles feel weak?